 The Access Bank UK Limited ("the Bank") is an authorised institution under the Financial Services and Markets Act 2000 and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority (PRA and FCA).
 The Bank was authorised by the FSA in August 2008 and commenced its operations in October 2008.
-The Bank is a wholly owned subsidiary of Access Bank Plc ("parent"), a Nigerian Stock Exchange listed company.
+The Bank is a wholly owned subsidiary of Access Bank Plc ("parent"), which is part of the group of companies comprising the Nigerian Stock Exchange listed company Access Holdings Plc.
 The Bank was granted a variation of its original permissions to enable it to establish its Asset Management Division in 2009 which subsequently led to the launch of its global Private Banking operation.
 The Private Bank offers bespoke and tailored investment and wealth management solutions for both personal and corporate clients and institutions.
-In December 2014 the Bank was granted a further variation to enable it to offer Regulated Mortgages to customers on a non-advised basis.
+In December 2014, the Bank was granted a further variation to enable it to offer Regulated Mortgages to customers on a non-advised basis.
 Provision of such mortgages commenced in 2015.

-In 2015 the Bank was approved by the Dubai Financial Services Authority and the Dubai International Financial Centre to open an office in Dubai to facilitate trade between the MENA Region and Sub-Saharan Africa.
-With effect from October 2016 the Bank was granted the status of a PIB Category 4 Branch.
-An application for a Third Country Regulated Branch in Paris was formally approved by the Autorite de Controle Prudentiel et de Resolution (ACPR) on the 28th March 2023.
+In 2015, the Bank was approved by the Dubai Financial Services Authority and the Dubai International Financial Centre to open an office in Dubai to facilitate trade between the MENA Region and Sub-Saharan Africa.
+With effect from October 2016, the Bank was granted the status of a PIB Category 4 Branch.

+The Bank has a Third Country Regulated Branch in Paris, which was formally approved by the Autorite de Controle Prudentiel et de Resolution (ACPR) on the 28th March 2023.
 The Paris branch will further enhance the Bank's trade finance activities in Francophone countries in sub-Saharan Africa into France.
+In addition, the Bank received permission from the Hong Kong Monetary Authority (HKMA) to open a Restricted Licence Bank in Hong Kong on 7th December 2023 to principally support Trade Finance activities between Asia and Africa.

-The Bank has an experienced and dedicated team focussed on providing customers with the highest levels of service and expertise.
+The Bank has an experienced and dedicated team focused on providing customers with the highest levels of service and expertise.
 We have a strong culture of learning and development, and are proud to be the first Nigerian Bank based in the UK to have been accredited by the UK Commission for Employment and Skills, and were awarded the National Platinum Standard by Investors in People in June 2020 and reaccredited at this level in August 2023.